 4. Raw Paws Virgin Organic Coconut Oil

-- 100% organic coconut oil: Chemical-free and safe for pets
+- 100% organic coconut oil: Cold-pressed and unrefined for purity

 - Topical or dietary use

-- Unscented formula: No added fragrance or color, suitable for sensitive skin
+- Unscented formula: No added fragrance or color, reducing risk of irritation

 - No artificial fragrance